 This route takes you from the bustle of Tenerife’s capital (expect traffic and try and avoid rush hour!) to the lunar landscape of Teide’s crater.
 It also takes you through the wonderful city of La Laguna, a UNESCO World Heritage Site.

 Whichever way you ride up Teide, you need to prepare yourself for a long, unrelenting climb.
-Also expect some traffic, particularly in the lower stretches through the resorts and towns.
+Also expect some traffic on your Teide cycling routes, particularly in the lower stretches through the resorts and towns.
 In happier news, the road surface is almost universally very good.
-Also, stretches through the forest, particularly on the two northern routes, give respite from the heat.

 Everyone will have their own opinion, but we have a soft spot for the route up from El Médano (we rave about the Granadilla to Vilaflor stretch, here) and from La Orotava to the crater (we love a view; read more here).